HarryChen1995/weed_detections/README.md

 ## Training The Model:

-To train tensorflow model, git clone https://github.com/HarryChen1995/tensorflow_model_API or download the .zip and extract it.
-Then go to research folder and compile object_detection with protobuf by enter following command from terminal:
+To train tensorflow model, git clone https://github.com/HarryChen1995/tensorflow_model_API or download the .zip and extract it to your desktop.
+Then go to [research](https://github.com/HarryChen1995/tensorflow_model_API/tree/master/research) folder and compile object_detection with protobuf by enter following command from terminal:
 ```bash
 $ protoc object_detection/protos/*.proto --python_out=.
 ```